Freed tigers, lions and bears cause panic in Ohio

 Jack Hanna, director emeritus of the Columbus Zoo, told the news conference Lutz and his deputies did the right thing.

 "These are dangerous animals," Hanna said.
-"If you had 18 Bengal tigers running around these neighbourhoods, you wouldn't have wanted to see what would have happened."
+"If you had 18 Bengal tigers running around these neighborhoods, you wouldn't have wanted to see what would have happened."

 (Additional reporting by Andrew Stern, Doina Chiacu and Lauren Keiper; writing by Doina Chiacu; editing by Bill Trott and Mohammad Zargham)